brylevkirill/notes/interesting recent papers.md

   - <https://github.com/brylevkirill/notes/blob/master/Natural%20Language%20Processing.md#poincare-embeddings-for-learning-hierarchical-representations-nickel-kiela>

 #### ["Unsupervised Learning by Predicting Noise"](https://arxiv.org/abs/1704.05310) Bojanowski, Joulin
-  `representation learning`
+  `representation learning` `NAT`
+>	"We propose to fix a set of target representations, called Noise As Targets (NAT), and to constrain the deep features to align to them.
+This domain agnostic approach avoids the standard unsupervised learning issues of trivial solutions and collapsing of features.
+Thanks to a stochastic batch reassignment strategy and a separable square loss function, it scales to millions of images."
 >	"The authors give a nice analogy: it's a SOM, but instead of mapping a latent vector to each input vector, the convolutional filters are learned in order to map each input vector to a fixed latent vector.
 In more words: each image is assigned a unique random latent vector as the label, and the mapping from image to label is taught in a supervised manner.
 Every few epochs, the label assignments are adjusted (but only within batches due to computational cost), so that an image might be assigned a different latent vector label which it is already close to in 'feature space'."
   - `post` <http://inference.vc/unsupervised-learning-by-predicting-noise-an-information-maximization-view-2/>